whoisjustinngo/tp/docs/DeveloperGuide.md

 other sections like the `ToDo`s, `Person`s, and `Event`s, it also ensured that every update to any status in the client list was updated and displayed immediately on the dashboard.
 This also reduced the need for classes relying on other classes telling them to update the values before doing so.

-Updating the values was also designed to be a re-counting instead of manually checking what has changed and just make the necessary changes to the few affected
+Updating the values was also designed to be re-counting instead of manually checking what has changed and just make the necessary changes to the few affected
 `Status`(es) because it is less prone to bugs where the counts of the `Status` are inaccurate.
 If the check and change approach was adopted instead of the re-count approach the code for updating would be a lot more complicated since now there needs to be more checks, for example for what was the previous `Status` and what is the new `Status` in the case of edit, and what was the `Status` of the deleted contact in the case where contacts are deleted.
-Thus,the decision was made to use the simpler, cleaner approach, which, although seemingly inefficient since it runs in O(number of people in persons list) vs O(1) for the check and update approach, the time spent is negligible and hence does not warrant the optimisation.
+Thus,the decision was made to use the simpler, cleaner approach, which, although less efficient since it runs in O(number of people in persons list) vs O(1) for the check and update approach, the time spent is negligible and hence does not warrant the optimisation.